-But of course, this given me another question to answer, at what point during the fermentation process do I switch from the primary fermentation vessel into the secondary?
+But of course, this gave me another question to answer, at what point during the fermentation process do I switch from the primary fermentation vessel into the secondary?

 As with most of the lessons we can learn as homebrewers, there is a lot more information behind the short answer above.
 So, please read on to find out everything that I’ve been learning over the last couple of months about secondary fermentation.